Geometric embeddings of spaces of persistence diagrams with explicit distortions: Introduction

-\textbf{Related results.} The following are some of the (non-)embedability results for spaces of persistence diagrams in the bottleneck metric: \begin{enumerate} \item The space of persistence diagrams on finitely many points does not isometrically embed into Hilbert space \cite{Turner1}. \item The space of persistence diagrams on finitely many points does not coarsely embed into Hilbert space \cite{Bub, MitV}. \item The space of persistence diagrams on at most $n$ points does not bi-Lipschitzly embed into any finite-dimensional Euclidean space \cite{Bauer}. \item The space of persistence diagrams on at most $n$ points is of asymptotic dimension $2n$ and thus coarsely embeds into Hilbert space \cite{MitV, MitVCor}. \item The space of persistence diagrams on at most $n$ points bi-Lipschitzly embeds into Hilbert space \cite{Bate}. \end{enumerate} Only the last two results are positive and neither of their proofs is by explicit construction.
+\textbf{Related results.} The following are some of the (non-)embedability results for spaces of persistence diagrams in the bottleneck metric: \begin{enumerate} \item The space of persistence diagrams on finitely many points does not isometrically embed into Hilbert space \cite{Turner1}. \item The space of persistence diagrams on finitely many points does not coarsely embed into Hilbert space \cite{Bub, MitV}. \item The space of persistence diagrams on at most $n$ points does not bi-Lipschitzly embed into any finite-dimensional Euclidean space \cite{Bauer}. \item The space of persistence diagrams on at most $n$ points is of asymptotic dimension $2n$ and thus coarsely embeds into Hilbert space \cite{MitV, MitVCor}. \item The space of persistence diagrams on at most $n$ points bi-Lipschitzly embeds into Hilbert space \cite{Bate}. \end{enumerate} Only the last two results are positive and neither of their proofs is by explicit geometric construction.
+We note that while \cite{Bate} considers the Wasserstein metric, the Bottleneck and Wasserstein metrics are coarsely equivalent when one restricts to diagrams of up to $n$ points (see \cite{MitV}, Proposition 3.1).
 On a similar note, explicit distortions for a kernel of persistence diagrams on at most $n$ points on a bounded domain were obtained for the $1$-Wasserstein norm on persistence diagrams in \cite{Carr1} (see also the subsequent \cite{Divol}).
 Using the induced uniform embedding and the bi-Lipschitz equivalence of the $1$-Wasserstein and Bottleneck distances on the space of persistence diagrams on $n$ points, one could deduce a uniform embedding of the space of persistence diagrams on at most $n$ points on a bounded domain.

+On a related note, in \cite{Zava} the author shows that the space of isometry classes of metric spaces with at most $n$ points endowed with the Gromov-Hausdorff distance is of asymptotic dimension $n(n-1)/2$ and thus coarsely embeds into Hilbert space.

-In this paper we provide an explicit geometric construction of (4) in the coarse and uniform settings, along with their quantified approximations mapping into Euclidean space.
+In this paper we provide an explicit geometric construction of the embedding of (4) in the coarse and uniform settings, along with their quantified approximations mapping into Euclidean space.